27 professional email examples & templates for busy people

 Dear [Hiring Manager Name],

-I wanted to follow up on my application for the [position title] role submitted on [date].
-Since our interview on [interview date], I've remained very interested in joining the [team/department] team.
+I wanted to follow up on my application for the [position title] role.
+I'm very interested in the opportunity and would appreciate an update on the timeline for next steps.

 I understand you're likely reviewing many qualified candidates.
 Please let me know if you need any additional information from me.